auliyafitri/AI-robot-control/README.md

 cd ..
 catkin_make
 ```
 #### P.S.
-You can delete the ARIAC folder afterwards, we don't really need it
+You can delete the ARIAC folder in src folder afterwards, we don't really need it

 ## How to run the Training:
 ### Start the simulation